magento/devdocs/guides/v2.2/payments-integrations/signifyd/signifyd.md

 ## Processing supplementary payment information

-To improve the accuracy of Signifyd's transaction estimation, external integrations (like payment methods) may provide the supplementaty payment info.
-Sections below show how to do that.
+To improve the accuracy of Signifyd's transaction estimation, external integrations (like payment methods) may provide the supplementary payment info.

 ### Provide AVS/CVV response codes

-A custom payment method can implement the `\Magento\Payment\Api\PaymentVerificationInterface` to provide AVS/CVV mapping from specific codes to [EMS standard], then register these mappers in the `config.xml` file of a custom payment module.
+A custom payment method can implement the `\Magento\Payment\Api\PaymentVerificationInterface` to provide AVS/CVV mapping from specific codes to [EMS standard], then register these mappings in the `config.xml` file of a custom payment module.

-Below is an example of mappers registration:
+Below is an example of mapping registration:

 {%highlight xml startinline=1%}
 <default>